Proxying OAuth2 IMAP connections for Outlook and Gmail

 Hint - you can get a valid OAuth2 access token from EmailEngine, but this is not the topic for this post.

-And what if the underlying IMAP library cannot use OAuth2 as an authentication mechanism if you have a token?
-And even if the server still allows regular passwords for authentication, do you really want your account password to be lying around in some random server that runs the backup script?
+What if the underlying IMAP library cannot use OAuth2 as an authentication mechanism if you have a token?
+Even if the server still allows regular passwords for authentication, do you really want your account password lying around in some random server that runs the backup script?

 Proxying IMAP connections with EmailEngine